2023 Quick Guide

 Is this a draft legal event?

 - As a USA Triathlon-sanctioned event drafting is not legal.
-You must maintain a minimum distance of 3 cycle lengths from other cyclists unless trying to overtake.
+You must maintain a minimum distance of 10 meters from other cyclists unless trying to overtake.

 What are the course cut-off times?